dblock/run.dblock.org/_posts/2018/2018-06-22-upgrading-to-a-running-watch.md

 ### Fitbit Ionic

-I bought the [Fitbit Ionic Adidas Edition](https://www.amazon.com/Fitbit-Ionic-Adidas-Silver-Included/dp/B079P2J6GM) and I am keeping it.
+I bought the [Fitbit Ionic Adidas Edition](https://www.amazon.com/Fitbit-Ionic-Adidas-Silver-Included/dp/B079P2J6GM) and kept it.
+I did try to return or exchange it months later, but it was too late.
+Fitbit support agreed to make an exception, but I haven't bought it directly from their website because I am Russian and wanted the Adidas version.
+Lesson learned.

 This watch has GPS, Strava, music and payments, but no cell service.
 [This review](https://www.amazon.com/gp/customer-reviews/RXFWADPCNX3XK/ref=cm_cr_dp_d_rvw_ttl?ie=UTF8&ASIN=B074VDF16R) changed my mind about needing to have a phone on me.
 In hindsight, I really enjoy focusing on my run before, during and especially after.
 I used to fiddle with my phone to upload the run to Strava or take selfies instead of what I should have really been doing -  stretching and rolling.